bergerandrew/graphql-jvm-components/federation/graphql-jvm-federation/README.md

 ```
 Use the `FederationTransformerBuilder` to specify entities by providing `EntityWiring` instances.
 `EntityWiring` takes several parameters.
-* `typeName: String or typeDefinition: TypeDefinition` - The name of the type to configure a resolver for.
+* `typeName: String` or `typeDefinition: TypeDefinition` - The name of the type to configure a resolver for.
 This type should already be
 marked as an entity via the schema transformer (for instance by having a `@key` directive in SDL).
-* `resolver: EntityDataFetcher` - The dataFetcher/resolver to use to resolver instances of this entity.
+* `resolver: EntityDataFetcher` - The dataFetcher/resolver to use to resolve instances of this entity.
 * `resolvedType: Class`  - The object type that is returned by the resolver.
 This is used internally for mapping the return type of the
-entityDataFetcher to a `TypeResolver` which provides the concrete type which was resolved as an entity.
+entityDataFetcher to a `TypeResolver` which provides the concrete type of the entity.

 `FederationTransformerBuilder` can also take a map of classes to type names and a map of type names to `EntityDataFetcher` in its constructor.
 ```kotlin